-- e) Removal: All solid and hazardous waste materials shall be promptly removed from the side and disposed of properly. - f) Responsibility: The Utility-Scale Wind Energy Conversion Facility owner, operator, and property owner shall be responsible, jointly and severally, for mitigating erosion, flooding, and all other environmental impacts resulting from the Facility. - 14.
-Emergency Action Plan: Utility-Scale Wind Energy Conversion Facilities shall have an emergency action plan to identify actions to be taken in event of an emergency. - a) The Emergency Action Plan shall jointly reviewed and approved by the Howell Fire Department and Livingston County Emergency Management Director before the operation of the Utility-Scale Wind Energy Conversion Facility can begin commercial operation.
+- 14. Emergency Action Plan: Utility-Scale Wind Energy Conversion Facilities shall have an emergency action plan to identify actions to be taken in event of an emergency. - a) The Emergency Action Plan shall jointly reviewed and approved by the Howell Fire Department and Livingston County Emergency Management Director before the operation of the Utility-Scale Wind Energy Conversion Facility can begin commercial operation.
 The Emergency Action Plan shall be reviewed every three years by the Howell Fire Department and the Livingston County Emergency Management Director.
-All approvals or reviews of the Emergency Action Plan shall be provided to the Township Supervisor and Zoning Administrator.
-The cost for any review shall be the responsibility of the Utility-Scale Solar Facility owner or operator. - a)b) Fire Suppression: The Emergency Action Plan must include a fire suppression plan, including the technology to be used. - c) Special Equipment and Training: The Emergency Action Plan shall identify special equipment and training that is required for emergency response to the Utility-Scale Wind Energy Conversion Facility. - d) The cost of purchasing the required special equipment for fire protection will be the responsibility of the owner and operator of Utility-Scale Wind Energy Conversion Facility. - e)e) Clean-up: The emergency action plan must include plans for immediate cleanup and long-term aftermath efforts following an emergency. - f) Emergency Training: Before the Utility-Scale Wind Energy Conversion Facility is operational, the owner or operator of the Utility-Scale Wind Energy Conversion Facility must provide the necessary training, equipment, or agreements specified in the emergency action plan to the Township, Howell Fire Department, Livingston County Emergency Response Director or any other emergency personnel at the local, state or federal level.
-All training must be consistent with current industry standards. - g) The cost of the required training for the fire protection personnel will be the responsibility of the owner and operator of the Utility-Scale Wind Energy Conversion Facility. - h) Once a year a fire suppression training shall be held with the cost of such training being the responsibility of the owner and operator of the Utility-Scale Wind Energy Conversion Facility. - i) Public Record: The Emergency Action Plan will be a public record.
-Copies of the most up to date Emergency Action Plan will be maintain at all times at the Utility-

-Scale Wind Energy Conversion Facility, the Marion Township Hall, the Howell Fire Department substation located at the Marion Township Hall, and at the office of the Livingston County Emergency Response Director.
+All approvals or reviews of the Emergency Action Plan shall be provided to the Township.
+The cost for any review shall be the responsibility, jointly and severally, of the Utility-Scale Solar Facility owner or operator. - b) Fire Suppression: The Emergency Action Plan must include a fire suppression plan, including the technology to be used. - c) Special Equipment and Training: The Emergency Action Plan shall identify special equipment and training that is required for emergency response to the Utility-Scale Wind Energy Conversion Facility. - d) The cost of purchasing the required special equipment for fire protection will be the responsibility, jointly and severally, of the owner and operator of Utility-Scale Wind Energy Conversion Facility. - e) Clean-up: The emergency action plan must include plans for immediate cleanup and long-term aftermath efforts following an emergency. - f) Emergency Training: Before the Utility-Scale Wind Energy Conversion Facility is operational, the owner or operator of the Utility-Scale Wind Energy Conversion Facility must provide the necessary training, equipment, or agreements specified in the emergency action plan to the Township, Howell Fire Department, Livingston County Emergency Response Director or any other emergency personnel at the local, state or federal level.
+All training must be consistent with current industry standards. - g) The cost of the required training for the fire protection personnel shall be the responsibility, jointly and severally, of the owner and operator of the Utility-Scale Wind Energy Conversion Facility. - h) Once a year a fire suppression training shall be held with the cost of such training being the responsibility, jointly and severally, of the owner and operator of the Utility-Scale Wind Energy Conversion Facility. - i) Public Record: The Emergency Action Plan will be a public record.
+Copies of the most up to date Emergency Action Plan will be maintain at all times at the Utility-Scale Wind Energy Conversion Facility, the Marion Township Hall, the Howell Fire Department substation located at the Marion Township Hall, and at the office of the Livingston County Emergency Response Director.
 This plan shall be available for public inspection if requested.